wallarm/product-documentation/docs/latest/about-wallarm/api-abuse-prevention.md

 There are three available levels:

-* **Low** - uses more flexible rules when considering requests originating from malicious bots.
-No legitimate requests will be dropped, but there is a higher risk of malicious bots' requests reaching  APIs.
+* **Low** - detects 100% of bot requests, but may block some legitimate requests due to false positives.
 * **Normal** - optimizes rules to prevent most malicious bots' requests from reaching APIs, while avoiding excessive false positives.
 This is a default value.
-* **High** detects 100% of bots' requests, including possible false positives.
-It could potentially prevent legitimate requests from reaching APIs.
+* **High** - no legitimate requests will be dropped but the risk of malicious bot’s requests reaching the API is higher.

 ## Reaction to malicious bots